Free-energy variations for determinantal 2D plasmas with holes: Model and results

 Combining with Theorem~\ref{thm:onehole} and Remark~\ref{rem:rot} shows that, at least as long as the holes are sufficiently small and separated, the free energy depends on their locations and relative orientations only through the mean-field term.
-Our estimate~\eqref{eq:resultmultipleeholes} is an iterated version of~\eqref{eq:ZabWiegplus1}, we refer to the discussion in the introduction for the relationship between these findinds and the original Conjecture~\ref{eq:intro ZabWieg}.
-Note in particular the appearance of topological terms on the second line of the right-hand side.
-As regards the last line, to compare with~\eqref{eq:area} and~\eqref{eq:spec det holes}, recall from~\eqref{eq:radius drop} that $\sqrt{1+c}$ and $\sqrt{1+c_j}$ are the outer radii of the droplets will all holes present, respectively only the $j$-th one.
+Our estimate~\eqref{eq:resultmultipleeholes} is an iterated version of~\eqref{eq:ZabWiegplus1}.
+As regards the last line, to compare with~\eqref{eq:area} and~\eqref{eq:spec det holes}, recall from~\eqref{eq:radius drop} that $\sqrt{1+c}$ and $\sqrt{1+c_j}$ are the outer radii of the droplets with all holes present, respectively only the $j$-th one.

+Let us clarify how the above is suggestive of the occurrence of topological terms in the plasma's free energy:

+\begin{remark}[Topological terms] \mbox{}\\ For simplicity, assume that the $n$ clusters of points are identical, leading to $n$ similarly-shaped holes that we can translate and rotate inside the droplet, as long as~\eqref{eq:ineq points} stays valid.
+If we \emph{postulate} that the next term after the rigorously known $O(N)$ ones in the expansion of $\FC_N (\ba_1, \ldots,\ba_n)$ is indeed of order $\log N$, we get an expansion of the form